-- On the ventral and dorsal walls of the atrioventricular canal appear two (ventral and dorsal) endocardial cushions, which move toward to each other and finally fuse (between days 35 and 40) to form primitive interventricular septum (or AV septum). - By day 40, the atrioventricular canal is divided into right and left atrioventricular canals.
+- On the ventral and dorsal walls of the canal appear two endocardial cushions, which move toward to each other and finally fuse (between days 35 and 40) to form primitive interventricular septum (or AV septum). - By day 40, the atrioventricular canal is divided into right and left atrioventricular canals. - The mesenchyme around each canal proliferates and forms the atrioventricular valves (mitral valve at left and tricuspid valve at right).

-3. Atrioventricular canal septation
+a.
+Atrioventricular canal septation

-4a.
+b.
 Septation of atria

-- > The interatrial septation begins during week 5. - The septum primum (primary interatrial septum) appears on the superior wall of the primitive atrium and grows towards the endocardial cushions.
-A large, temporary opening exists between the septum primum and the endocardial cushions called the foramen primum (primary interatrial foramen), which rapidly gets smaller. - Before closure of the foramen primum, small openings or perforations appear in the upper part of the septum primum, which merge to form another opening, the foramen secundum.
+- ▶ The interatrial septation begins during week 5. - The septum primum appears on the superior wall of the primitive atrium and grows towards the endocardial cushions.
+A large, temporary opening exists between the septum primum and the endocardial cushions called the foramen (ostium) primum, which rapidly gets smaller. - Before closure of the foramen primum, small openings or perforations appear in the upper part of the septum primum, which merge to form another opening, the foramen (ostium) secundum.